APA in-text citation

 Many academic books and journal articles quote earlier books or articles on the same topic.
 If you cannot access the original source (it is out of print, or unavailable through the library), you can cite the secondary source instead:

-In this example, the quoted source (the original source) is Chi, Pirolli, and Pitkow (2000).
-The quoting source (the secondary source) is Lazar (2006).
-The original source is mentioned first, followed by ‘as cited in’ and then the secondary source.
+In this example, the quoted source (the original source) is Chi (2020).
+The quoting source (the secondary source) is Lazar (2022).
+The original source is mentioned first, followed by “as cited in” and then the secondary source.
+If the date of the cited source (the original source) is unknown, it should be omitted from the in-text citation:

-Because you have not viewed the original source (Chi, Pirolli, & Pitkow, 2000), it only appears in the in-text citation, not in the reference list.
-The secondary source (Lazar, 2006) should be listed in the reference list, according to the normal format for that type of source.
+Because you have not viewed Chi it only appears in the in-text citation, not in the reference list.
+The secondary source (Lazar, 2022) should be listed in the reference list, according to the normal format for that type of source.

 If an entire article or chapter has been reproduced exactly in another source (photocopied, for example), you can cite the original source and disregard the secondary source.
 See Massey University books of readings for details.